nebrius/typescript-workshop/README.md

 ## Stage 1

 For stage 1, we are going to build a Hello World app that combines the client and server.
-For this stage, we will complete the following:
+Specifically:

 - Create a build infrastructure for the server using the TypeScript compiler and [TSLint](https://github.com/palantir/tslint)
 - Create a build infrastructure for the client using [Webpack](https://webpack.github.io/), the TypeScript compiler, and TSLint.